benmarwick/precipitation_experiment_schedule_package/Experimental.Schedules/Colombia/README.md

 The temporal pattern of rain in each bromeliad -- equal to the previous figure but with the addition of a sequence of rainfall that approximates the variation natural to the site.

 ## Temporal patterns determined in this way are indistinguishable from nature

+We were very concerned, at the beginning of the experiment, to create a sequence of rainfall events which resembled each site's natural pattern.
+In this section, the actual rainfall data is compared to the 'control' treatment (mu1k1), in which the parameters are equal to the average of their annual values from the observed data.
+Hopefully, you can see no differences between this treatment and the others.

 ![The control treatment bromeliad (i.e. *mu1k1*, black line) compared with the rainfall data, to demonstrate that they are very similar in temporal pattern](figure/unnamed-chunk-7.png)